GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 rust-analyzer in the browser: Another possibility would be to run it with wasm.
 However, it brings a few issues: it requires JS to work (obviously, but it's not a big problem), it would be quite heavy to run and it would complexify rustdoc build quite a lot.

 External library (like `cpan` or `tree-sitter`): They would work to generate links to another source code location.
 However, they bring their downsides as well: they would need to be kept up-to-date with rust syntax evolution (if any) and making links back to documentation would be very tricky because some information is only internal to rustdoc (like how to differentiate between different `impl blocks` or different blanket trait implementations like `impl Trait<T: Clone> for T` and `impl Trait<T: Copy> for T`).

+[SourceGraph](https://sourcegraph.com/github.com/rust-lang/rustc-demangle@2811a1ad6f7c8bead2ef3671e4fdc10de1553e96/-/blob/src/v0.rs?L65): SourceGraph uses [Language Server Index Format (LSIF)](https://github.com/Microsoft/language-server-protocol/blob/main/indexFormat/specification.md) to extract info from a language server and make it available in a static format.
+And rust-analyzer bindings for LSIF already exist.
+The problem is that it would require a live server to work, which is a blocker to be integrated into rustdoc as it must work serverless.

 # Prior art
 [prior-art]: #prior-art